June 23, 2025

 Teamed up with a young, inexperienced, and volatile but gifted hotshot rookie driver (Damson Idris) on the rise, Pitt's Sonny Hayes must reform his past failures, drive fast, and pull off a miracle to win it all as part of a dysfunctional team, risking everything.
 Pitt is suitably surrounded by a fine international supporting cast led by Javier Bardem and Kerry Condon, with her mesmerizing Irish accent, as his primary team members, who are both deeply skeptical yet hopeful that Sonny can help turn all their fortunes around to compete in F1's treacherous worldwide racing circuit.

-From many of Kosinski's team behind his successful Top Gun: Maverick, legendary producer Jerry Bruckheimer and screenwriter Ehren Kruger join the similarly themed contemporary speed-based epic film that trades in the aerial-based naval armed forces for the classic sports drama formula.
-Crisscrossing across the entire globe, F1 spares no expense in its standard but stunning telling of the autoracing team's many dizzying highs and lows.
+From many of Kosinski's team behind his successful Top Gun: Maverick, legendary producer Jerry Bruckheimer and screenwriter Ehren Kruger join the similarly themed contemporary speed-based epic that trades in the aerial-based naval armed forces for the classic sports drama formula.
+Crisscrossing across the entire globe, F1 spares no expense in its standard yet stunning telling of the auto racing team's many dizzying highs and lows.

-Oscar-winning cinematographer Claudio Miranda (another Kosinski regular) frames the visceral racing action with a crisp but glossy sheen that makes the racecar driving sequences so exciting and propulsive in their composition.
-For anyone inclined to be captivated by sports drama, this film makes the repetitive nature of the many laps and races thrilling by explaining and giving each pass, lead shift, tire change, and finish meaning through fleshed-out stakes revolving around personal redemption.
+Oscar-winning cinematographer Claudio Miranda (another Kosinski regular) frames the visceral racing action with a crisp, glossy sheen that makes the racecar driving sequences so exciting and propulsive in their composition.
+For anyone inclined to be captivated by sports drama, this film makes the repetitive nature of the many laps and races thrilling by explaining and giving meaning to each pass, lead shift, tire change, and finish through fleshed-out stakes centred on personal redemption.

-Pitt and Koskinski make the high-octane F1 such an exhilarating, rip-roaring piece of summer entertainment from start to finish.
+Pitt and Kosinski make the high-octane F1 such an exhilarating, rip-roaring piece of summer entertainment from start to finish.
 It looks, sounds, and feels dazzling as a piece of broadly crowd-pleasing blockbuster spectacle for mainstream audiences.
 Not much of it reinvents the well-worn underdog sports movie formula despite exploring a world backed almost exclusively by mega-corporations and billionaires.
-It hits all the right but expected feel-good notes while showcasing the appeal of autoracing as a sport.
+It hits all the right, expected feel-good notes while showcasing the appeal of auto racing as a sport.

 More | YVArcade / Indiewire / Inverse